sanjarzayniev/deadline-notifier/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License (Modified for Non-Commercial Use).
 See the [LICENSE](./LICENCE) file for details.